hanzoai/painter/README.md

-# Hanzo Painter
+# Hanzo Studio

 AI-powered content-aware inpainting for videos and images.
-Intelligently remove and reconstruct content using ComfyUI, DiffuEraser, and SAM2.
+Intelligently remove and reconstruct content using Hanzo Studio, DiffuEraser, and SAM2.

 Part of the [Hanzo AI](https://hanzo.ai) ecosystem.